-Knowing how to calm white coat syndrome begins with knowing you have it.
+The first step to overcoming white coat syndrome begins with knowing you have it.
 Only then can you find a cure.
-Here is the story of one woman’s white coat syndrome diagnosis and her practical tips to beat white coat hypertension
+Here is the true story of one woman’s white coat syndrome diagnosis and her practical tips that finally allowed her to overcome white coat hypertension.

 While it sounds like an episode of Black Mirror, white coat syndrome is a fancy name for the high blood pressure reading and anxiety those of us encounter when in the presence of doctors, which probably includes Dr. Dre.
 (Not because I’m afraid.
 I just dislike all music that doesn’t include folksy mandolins made by bands that seem to be named by randomly selecting words from the dictionary, like ‘Unproductive Camels.’)

-White Coat Syndrome and my irrational fear of the blood pressure cuff
+White coat syndrome and the fear of the blood pressure cuff

-Part of my fear of going to the doctor’s office includes my irrational fear of blood pressure cuffs.
+Part of my fear of going to the doctor’s office includes my fear of blood pressure cuffs.
 It started when I was a kid.
 My doctor would have to use the manual blood pressure cuff because as soon as they switched to the kind that automatically amputates your arm — er, automatically inflates — I was done.
 Game over.
 Panic attack: initiated.
 I know my fear of blood pressure cuffs is irrational, but it doesn't make it less real.

 During my first appointment at an unfamiliar health center on my college campus, I was too embarrassed to admit that as a Grown-Up Adult, I trembled in my boots around blood pressure cuffs and medical staff with clipboards.
 So when the nurse took my blood pressure, I did my best to contain my panic attack by attempting to take measured breaths that ended up sounding like I had just finished a marathon.
 The nurse took one look at my readings and relegated me to a hospital bed, telling me to listen to smooth jazz until I calmed down.